 Let’s take a look at some typical situations where a password change is necessary.

-After a security breach
+After a data breach

 If you suspect unauthorized access

-Don’t wait until there’s glaring evidence of unauthorized access on your accounts.
+Don’t wait until there’s glaring evidence of unauthorized access to your accounts.
 By that time, it’s usually too late.
 If you suspect someone is attempting or has attempted to access one or more of your accounts, change your passwords immediately.
 It’s always better to take precautionary measures than to wait until the damage is done.

 If you discover malware on your devices